KMathisGit/Personal-Blog/src/blog/2021-07-14-running-multiple-npm-scripts-in-parallel.md

     }
 ```

-This works and does what we expect it do, but now lets switch the order of these commands around:
+This works!
+It creates a build version of our application and once that is finished it starts up a development server.
+But now lets switch the order of these commands around and see what happens.

 ```json/4/3
     "scripts": {